cartertinney/iot-operations-sdks/doc/README.md

 > [!NOTE]
 > The Akri connector is part of the Akri service, which is under active development and will be available in the near future.

-## Developing edge applications
+## Samples

-1. Read more on developing [edge applications](edge_application).

-1. Review the [samples](/samples) directory for samples and tutorials.
+Review the [samples](/samples) directory for samples and tutorials about creating applications for Azure IoT Operations.

-1. Learn how to [deploy](deploy.md) your application to the cluster.

-## Limitations

-Review any [known limitations](limitations.md) associated with the current service and client implementations.

 ## Reference